Always worried about how to clean used shoes properly?

 Should I clean the bottom of my shoes?

-of your shoes on your floor.
 Use a toothbrush to remove any embedded dirt on the grooves or outsole.
 A bristle brush such as a wire brush may damage the shoe’s finish so use caution when using one.

 How do you clean used heels?